mjreno/modflow6-nc-demo/README.md

 be inputs to dfn validation tools, with the outputs being TOML or similar.
 A simple TOML example is [here](examples/dfn/GWF-CHD.toml).

-A summary of this type of approach:
+Approach summary:
-- Keep exisiting text component definition files, clean up documentation and add new approach
+- Keep exisiting text component definition files, clean up documentation and add description of new behaviours
 - File scoped "comments" relevant to component processing become component scoped attributes in TOML (see TOML file as example)
 - All TOML parameters assigned same set of attributes, with appropriate defaults
   - Validation layer defines attributes, tags some as required, and applies defaults